Getting ready to bring your puppy home:

 Be patient, stay calm & above all, BE CONSISTANT!

-We have also compiled a ton of information & literature that will be included in the
+I have also compiled a ton of information & literature that will be included in the

 Puppy Pack that will go home with each puppy.

-From day one we will handle & play with the puppies so they get the most socialization and extra special TLC to make the newest addition to your family the best he/she can be.
+From day one I will handle & play with the puppies so they get the most socialization and extra special TLC to make the newest addition to your family the best he/she can be.

 All breeding pairs are carefully selected and their backgrounds researched to compliment each other.

-We will also introduce foods such as ‘live culture’ organic plain yogurt (for intestinal health), very small bites of chicken breast, Black angus steak and other high protein laden meats to your pups diet at around 4-5 weeks of age….these are essential to a Sibes diet for many reasons….as your Siberian grows you should also add Sardines in soy oil or a Fish oil supplement to aide in the reduction of shedding.
+I will also introduce foods such as ‘live culture’ organic plain yogurt (for intestinal health), very small bites of chicken breast, Black angus steak and other high protein laden meats to your pups diet at around 4-5 weeks of age….these are essential to a Sibes diet for many reasons….as your Siberian grows you should also add Sardines in soy oil or a Fish oil supplement to aide in the reduction of shedding.

 Remember, Your diet and your Sibes diet are 2 very different things!!!!
 They NEED more!
 More Protein (BEEF, CHICKEN), more fat, MORE.